Academic Catalog

 Spiritual Life Center

-The Spiritual Life Center houses resources for religious and spiritual traditions on campus.
-Welcoming to all, the Spiritual Life Center staff offers celebrations for religious holidays, a diverse breadth of study groups, interfaith dialogue, pastoral care, and spiritual direction.
+The Spiritual Life Center houses resources for religious, secular and spiritual practices on campus.
+Welcoming to all, the Spiritual Life Center has professional staff from Jewish and Christian traditions as well as resources for Muslim, Buddhist and Hindu students.
+The SLC works with student organizations to offer celebrations for religious holidays, a diverse breadth of study groups, interfaith dialogue, pastoral care, and spiritual direction.
 Located near the Chapel at Gilpatrick House, the Spiritual Life Center has regularly scheduled events and opportunities for drop-in conversation.

 For more information, go to https://my.denison.edu/campus-resources/religious-and-spiritual-life